alcatrazEscapee/nios-ii-assembly-compiler/README.md

 ```
 int anInteger; // Allocates space for an integer
 byte B = 0xF; // a byte with hex value 0xF = 15
-string words = "this is a string. each character is 1 byte");
+string words = "this is a string. each character is 1 byte";
 int anArray = 1, 2, 3, 4, 5, 6; // This declares an array with six concecutive values
 byte ByteArray = 0, 1, 0, 1; // Bytes can be arrays too
 ```